DHTMLX/scheduler-docs/data/api/refs/scheduler_methods.md

 - api/scheduler_closesection.md - closes the specified section in the currently active view
 - api/scheduler_collapse.md - collapses the expanded scheduler back to the normal size
 - api/scheduler_confirm.md - calls a confirm message box
-- api/scheduler_copy.md - creates a deep copy of provided object
+- api/scheduler_copy.md - creates a deep copy of the provided object
 - api/scheduler_createdataprocessor.md - creates a new dataProcessor instance and attaches it to scheduler
 - api/scheduler_creategridview.md - creates the Grid view in the scheduler
 - api/scheduler_createtimelineview.md - creates the Timeline view in the scheduler